mathee00/Innovators-at-sliit/README.md

 # MAD_Project
-This the MAD modules group project
+This repo is the MAD modules group project repo